Bozic01/e-commerce/README.md

 3. Copy `backend/.env.example` into `backend/.env`
 4. Make sure `VITE_API_BASE_URL` key in `backend/.env` is set to your Laravel API host (Default: http://localhost:8000)
 5. Run `npm run dev`
-6. Open Vue.js Admin Panel in browser and login with
+6. If you seeded a database then open Vue.js Admin Panel in browser and login with

     ```
     superadmin@gmail.com
     Test1234